c-e-github/LoraDTU/README.md

 ## Features for end users

 * Read live data from inverter
-* Show inverters internal event log
+* Show inverter internal event log
 * Show inverter information like firmware version, firmware build date, hardware revision and hardware version
 * Show and set the current inverter limit
 * Function to turn the inverter off and on
 * Uses ESP32 microcontroller and NRF24L01+
-* Nice and fancy WebApp with visualization of current data
+* WebApp with visualization of current data
 * Firmware upgrade using the web UI
-* Ethernet support
 * English, german and french web interface
 * Displays (SSD1306, SH1106, PCD8544)
 * Status LEDs